bigskysoftware/htmx/www/content/essays/accessibility-and-htmx.md

 tag = ["posts"]
 +++

 Accessibility is hard, but it's important to get it right.
-Using htmx, it's easy to make accessible web applications.
-It's also possible to make very inaccessible apps, too.
-At its core, htmx is simply a new way to use [REST API principles](https://htmx.org/essays/how-did-rest-come-to-mean-the-opposite-of-rest/) in your browser, using [whatever server code you like](https://htmx.org/essays/hypermedia-on-whatever-youd-like/).
-It doesn't generate any HTML for you, so the results are up to you and your server.
+Fortunately, with htmx, it's incredibly easy to make accessible applications.
+Just make accessible HTML.
+As a library, htmx extends HTML by exposing the [complete REST API]((https://htmx.org/essays/how-did-rest-come-to-mean-the-opposite-of-rest/) to your HTML markup, and helping you make partial page updates from those server responses.
+The rest is up to you.

-This document lays out some guidelines to follow (and some pitfalls to avoid) on your way to building amazing and accessible apps using htmx.
+This document gives you some guidelines to follow (and some pitfalls to avoid) on your way to building amazing and accessible apps using htmx.
 You'll need to understand the basics of web accessibility first, so please start with one of the many [resources for web accessibility](https://www.w3.org/WAI/tutorials/) that have already been published.
 The same goes for basic htmx, which is simple enough to [learn in an afternoon](https://htmx.org/docs/).

 ## Guidelines for Accessible HTMX Applications

 For the most part, web browsers have fantastic usability and accessibility features, and well-structured HTML is already accessible to a variety of adaptive technologies, like screen readers, alternate input devices, and so on.
-So, if your htmx application uses standard HTML elements in standard ways, you've already done most of the work to make it accessible to people with disabilities.
+So, if your htmx application uses standard HTML elements in standard ways, you've already done most of the work to make it accessible to people with a variety of disabilities.

 ### Accessibility Pitfalls for HTMX

 ![](https://i.kym-cdn.com/entries/icons/original/000/040/653/goldblum-quote.jpeg "A meme from the movie Jurassic Park, with the quote: Your scientists were so preoccupied with whether or not they could... they didn't stop to think if they should.")

-But browsers often run into trouble when developers create complex applications that step outside the basic assumptions of the semantic web.
-And htmx makes this incredibly easy to do:
+However, it is also easy to make HTML apps that are not accessible.
+For example, when you break the basic assumptions of the semantic web, screen readers and other adaptive technologies are easily lefts behind.
+Just because you *can* misuse htmx to do this, doesn't mean you *should*.

+Here are a few accessibility traps to avoid.:

 * Using custom attributes like [`hx-get`](https://htmx.org/attributes/hx-get/) and [`hx-post`](https://htmx.org/attributes/hx-post/), you can make any element on a page clickable, even if that interactivity is not announced via a screen reader.